newrelic/elixir_agent/README.md

 #### Transactions

-The `Plug` and `Phoenix` instrumentation automatically report a Transaction for each request.
+Transactions are the main unit of work reported to New Relic. `Plug` and `Phoenix` instrumentation automatically report a Web Transaction for each request. `Oban` instrumentation reports an "Other" Transaction for each job.
+You can also report custom transactions for work done in your app.

-These Transactions will follow across any process spawned and linked (ex: `Task.async`), but will _not_ follow a process that isn't linked (ex: `Task.Supervisor.async_nolink`).
+These Transactions will propagate to any process spawned and linked (ex: `Task.async`), but will _not_ follow a process that isn't linked (ex: `Task.Supervisor.async_nolink`).

 ---